MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 ## Loop component border

 The component border separates your component from the content around it.
-It helps users understand that the Loop component is live and separate from the contents surrounding it such as, email or chat.
+It helps users understand that the Loop component is live and separate from the contents surrounding it, such as email or chat.

 The border appears automatically.